Calgary Outdoor Club +More - Volunteers

 Lynda: Content Editor

-Yannick: Technology Committee, Event Coordinator (Since March 2012)
+Yannick: Francophone Liaison, Event Coordinator (Since March 2012)

 See our Job Descriptions for more information.